-Upon the termination of the Named Executive Officer's service for any reason, any PSUs that have not been settled will automatically be cancelled and forfeited.
+Unless otherwise addressed under the Executive Severance Plan, upon the termination of the Named Executive Officer's service for any reason, any PSUs that have not been settled will automatically be cancelled and forfeited.
 The Named Executive Officers do not have an entitlement to any certain treatment with respect to their PSUs in connection with a Change in Control.